Animation Workflows¶

 Other agents — and adversaries — can see and infer from this information!

-There are several jobs currently configurable within the Animator system.
+There are several workflow types currently available within the Animator system.

 Social Graph¶

-This job is responsible for creating and maintaining the social graph of the agents.
-It is responsible for creating the initial graph, and then updating it as agents interact with each other, and learn different knowledge types.
+This workflow is responsible for creating and maintaining the social graph of the agents.
+It creates the initial graph, and then updates it as agents interact with each other and learn different knowledge types.

 Social Belief¶

-This job is responsible for creating and maintaining the bayesian social belief of the agents.
-It is responsible for creating the initial belief, and then updating it as agents interact with each other, and learn different knowledge types.
+This workflow is responsible for creating and maintaining the bayesian social belief of the agents.
+It creates the initial belief, and then updates it as agents interact with each other and learn different knowledge types.

 The following are still early beta